botpress/botpress/integrations/shopify/hub.md

 To activate the Shopify integration in Botpress:

 1. Access the Botpress admin dashboard.
-2. Go to the “Integrations” tab.
+2. Go to the "Integrations" tab.
-3. Search for the Shopify integration and select “Enable” or “Configure.”
+3. Search for the Shopify integration and select "Enable" or "Configure."
 4. Input the required Shop/Store Name and Admin API access token.
 5. Save your configurations.